Nature & Purpose

 Over the years the Lord has opened up many doors of opportunity for the Ministry to proclaim its message in foreign countries.
 Prophecy conferences and evangelistic crusades have been conducted in South Africa, Poland, Beloruss, the Ukraine, the Czech Republic, Hungary, Austria, Russia, England, India, the Philippines, Israel, Mexico and China.

 Bibles and all types of study materials have been sent to churches and missions in countries all over the world.
 The Ministry’s books about Bible prophecy have been translated and published in dozens of languages.

 Particular attention has been given to aiding the Jewish refugees that God is regathering back to the land of Israel from the four corners of the earth, raising hundreds of thousands of dollars of assistance.
-The ministry has also been heavily involved in recent years in supplying refugee aid for Christians in Nigeria who are victims of Muslim terrorism.
-The Ministry has also supported orphan and widow care outreaches in both Mexico and Eastern Europe.
+The ministry has also been heavily involved in supplying refugee aid to Christians in Nigeria who are victims of Muslim terrorism as well as supporting orphan and widow care outreaches in both Mexico and Eastern Europe.

 Because of the urgency of the hour, the Ministry’s Board of Trustees in 2022 decided to focus its missions support on Gospel teaching and preaching ministries, especially those that reach the Jewish people.

 From time to time we take on a special missions fund-raising project, like supplying Bibles, constructing a church building, or purchasing a vehicle or sound equipment.
 You can designate gifts for any of the ministries listed above.
 If you desire to make a gift to missions for us to use as we see fit, you can designate your gift for “Missions Outreach.”
 Note: Please keep in mind that special gifts for missions are not counted toward the fulfillment of a Prophecy Partner pledge.

 Listed below are the ministries that we provide support to on a regular monthly basis.